 His tax work involves structuring aviation and maritime transactions in order to minimize exposure to state sales and use tax.
 He also advises offshore companies on structuring their U.S. operations from a tax perspective, domestic and international estate planning, and assisting domestic companies engaged in interstate and international commerce with issues pertaining to Florida sales, use and corporate income taxes.
 Mr. Harper has also assisted both U.S. and non-U.S. residents with the purchase and sale of U.S. real property interests in compliance with U.S. tax law.
 In addition, he has prepared shareholder and partnership agreements for corporations, partnerships and other entities, as well as licensing and distribution agreements.

 Active in the legal community, Mr. Harper was a panelist and member of the Organizing Committee of the 3rd Annual International Business Transactions Conference held in Miami, Florida.
 As a panelist at this event, he spoke about the various issues that can arise when acting as U.S. coordinating counsel for cross-border transactions involving multiple foreign lawyers.
 He also appeared as a panelist at the 46th Annual Conference of the Inter-American Bar Association in Rio de Janeiro, Brazil, where he spoke about Florida's enactment of the Rules for International Commercial Arbitration, as adapted from the Unidroit Model Rules.
-He was appointed Vice Chair of the 2010-2011 International Business Transactions Committee of the International Law Section of The Florida Bar, and was recognized by Law & Politics Magazine as a 2010 Super Lawyer in the Rising Stars division.
+He was appointed Vice Chair of the 2010-2011 International Business Transactions Committee of the International Law Section of The Florida Bar, was recognized by Law & Politics Magazine as a 2010 Super Lawyer in the Rising Stars division, and was named to Who’s Who Legal 2015 in the Aviation Regulatory division.
+In June of 2016 he was elected to the Executive Committee, and as Treasurer, of the Inter-American Bar Association.

 Mr. Harper graduated from Florida International University College of Law, where he concentrated on taxation and international finance.
 While in law school, Mr. Harper served as Judicial Intern for Senior Judge Shelby Highsmith of the United States District Court for the Southern District of Florida.
 He was also elected Law Student Division Representative to the American Bar Association and served as Vice President of the Board of Advocates.
 He is conversant in Spanish.